hwmps/Quantum_SafeON/README.md

 |+\rangle^{\otimes N}
 ```

-where $H_M$ is the mixer Hamiltonian.

-The final state can be expressed as:
+The final state can be written as:

 ```math
 |\psi\rangle